Five fun facts and a summary of what I’m up to:

-Before moving into civic technology, I enjoyed a 4-year career in the private-sector insurance industry at the nation’s second-largest auto insurer.
-During my time there, I completed a 16-month management development program, served as a senior business analyst on the largest project in the company’s 80-year history, and rounded out my experience as a Lean Six Sigma Black Belt leading multiple process reviews for a portfolio of products.
-For 2 years prior to working in the insurance industry, I worked at minority and woman-owned small business, functioning in various roles including dining and staff management, social media networking, catering, event coordination, and business development.
+Before moving into civic technology, I enjoyed a career in the private-sector insurance industry at the nation’s second-largest auto insurer.
+During my time there, I completed a competitive executive leadership program, served as a senior business analyst on the company’s largest projects, and rounded out my experience as a Lean Six Sigma Black Belt leading multiple process reviews for a portfolio of insurance products.
+For 2 years prior to working in the insurance industry, I worked as a business developer at minority and woman-owned small business.